 - Drainage requirements

 Here we’ll take you through the different building foundation types and advise on the types of buildings they are best suited to.
+If you’d like a free quote, we have a foundations cost calculator that will generate a price for you.

 Shallow foundations are used for smaller buildings such as houses and can be made in depths of as little as 3ft (1m).
 Generally, when discussing shallow foundations it means that the depth in which the footing is placed is less than the width of the foundation.
 Types of shallow foundations include: